djchie/instore-api/README.md

-      look at Relations / Associations on how to do this handle situations when brand, type, size, etc is not given (returns empty results right now) we can just have each default to all pagination create endpoint for getting stores all stores store by id in path
+      look at Relations / Associations on how to do this handle situations when brand, type, size, etc is not given (returns empty results right now) we can just have each default to all

-pagination (page, limit)

 prepare for client
   copy webpack build process from nba